bbauska/UC-Davis-JS-Basics/readme.md

   title="2.23 Useful Example - Step 5"
   alt="2.23 Useful Example - Step 5." />
 </p>
-In the next step, we're going to make our random number generator, our random integer generator a little bit more useful.
+In the next step, we&apos;re going to make our random number generator, our random integer generator a little bit more useful.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 287. example, random select from array (162) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->